gaurishankar007/Flutter-State-Management/README.md

   - Validating text fields, handling errors, fetching api, adding events, emitting states
   - Displaying states based on the provided data
   - Changing state based on user action
+- `Mobx`
+  - Key Terms [Store, @observable, @action]
+  - Key Terms [ObservableList, ObservableFuture, ObservableStream]
+  - Key Terms [Observer, ReactionBuilder, autorun]
+  - Observer are the UI builders which will automatically rebuild whenever observables are changed
+  - observable can only be changed inside functions annotated with @action
+  - ReactionBuilder helps to inform UI of changes about the state

 ## Utility Resources